ucsb-int15/s19/_hwk/final-project.md

   + What were your primary conclusions and how do your results support these conclusions?
   + What extensions or future work would you recommend?
 - **Miscellaneous (10 pts)**
   + General coherence, clarity, sufficient referencing and overall effort.
-Include references for any and all resources used for your project: data sources, software tools used, books, journal papers, online resources, etc. **(5 pts)**  _Failure to cite your references can be grounds for an academic dishonesty case._
+Followed all guidelines provided in the starter notebook.
+Includes references for any and all resources used for the project: data sources, software tools used, books, journal papers, online resources, etc. **(5 pts)**  _Failure to cite your references can be grounds for an academic dishonesty case._
   + Python notebook runs without errors **(5 pts)**.  _More points can be deducted if there is a lack of evidence of sufficient work or if the results presented in the report cannot be reproduced using the notebook._